-When you don’t instantly let him know that the biting is wrong, he won’t read your mind.
+When you don’t instantly let them know that the biting is wrong, they won’t read your mind.
 So you need to let your dog know what behavior is not acceptable.

-However, by pushing him away, you are just getting him amped up.
-(Meanwhile, striking your pet, heaven forbid, is a big no-no — if you were to do this, he’d just think you are mean.)
+However, by pushing them away, you are just getting them amped up.
+(Meanwhile, striking your pet, heaven forbid, is a big no-no — if you were to do this, the puppy would just think you are mean.)

-So what’s a person to do as soon as her puppy starts chewing on fingers?
+So what’s a person to do as soon as their puppy starts chewing on fingers?

 Say a firm, “Ouch!” or even a fake dog yelp, and then back away and stop playing for a while.
 This is how dogs in the wild know when they’ve gone too far, so it should work for you, too.

 Redirect your dog’s attention after some time has passed.

 Grab a dog toy such as a large hard rubber ball or a chew bone (keep these in different places around your house so you can easily grab one in a hurry), and show it to the puppy.